 In Lakewood, estate planning refers to the process of deciding what should be done with one's assets after their death.

-Estate planning typically requires the advice of a legal and/or financial expert, because the issues involved can be perplexing, and are considered by most to be extremely important.
+Estate planning often requires the advice of a legal and/or financial expert, because the issues involved can be complicated, and are considered by most to be quite important.
 A flawed estate plan might create conflict between your survivors, resulting in your intentions not being given effect.

 Common Features of Lakewood Estates

 Will: Wills are a very important part of almost all estate plans.
 In simplest terms, it answers the question "who gets what after I die?"
 Usually, you can leave your property to anyone you wish.
 If you die without a will, your property will usually be given to your closest living relative (usually a spouse or child).

 Living Will: This is a document which lays out instructions for your medical care, should you become so sick or badly hurt that you are unable to express your wishes.
 It should state under what cases you want to remain on life support.
 A well-drafted living will can prevent you from being kept alive in a permanent vegetative state (if that is not what you want), while ensuring that you receive medical care as long as you have a chance at recovery.

 Power of Attorney: Power of attorney allows you to grant someone else (typically a trusted family member or friend) the power to make certain decisions in your place, with the same legal effect as if you had made them yourself, in the event that you become unable to do so (typically due to mental or physical incapacity).
 If you decide to give someone power of attorney, you should make your wishes known to them in advance, so they are more likely to make the same decisions that you would make, if you were able to.
 And, of course, you should only give this authority to someone with whom you would trust your life because that is, in some cases, just what you're doing.